 Physical form of currency represented by banknotes and coins that can be exchanged for goods, typically during product delivery.

 The concept of payment method and provider are interconnected in the sense that a given payment method may be available through several providers within the same market, the same way that a given provider may support multiple payment methods.
-They are also selected by two different entities, the Method being chosen by the customer through the UI, and the provider defined by our Dynamic Routing module.
+They are also selected by two different entities, the method being chosen by the customer through the Switch Dashboard, and the provider defined by our Dynamic Routing module.

 The combination of a payment method and a provider represents a

-A channel is configured through our Dashboard UI using the API keys for the merchant account that you have opened with the provider.
+A Switch channel is configured through the Switch Dashboard using the API keys for the merchant account that you have opened with the provider.
 By setting up multiple channels for the same payment method, and leveraging our Dynamic Routing component, you can define specific rules for real-time transaction routing between multiple providers.

 Higher Acceptance Rate

 Providers have different acceptance rates, which depend on multiple variables, such as card brand, issuing country/bank, MCC, and amount.
 Failed transactions result in lost sales and increased customer support costs.
 Our Platform can retry transactions in real-time across multiple providers to maximize acceptance rates.

 Lower Processing Costs